Forensic Accounting Experts Support Post-Acquisition Dispute Litigation

 Thorough investigations facilitate resolutions to M&A conflicts

 Buyer’s remorse is an awful, sinking feeling.
 You thought you’d acquired a key asset to drive your business development plan, but something isn’t quite right.
 Now comes the creeping dread as you wonder what exactly went wrong.
 Did you fail in your due diligence, or did the buyer misrepresent some key facts?
 Have you overpaid, and by how much?
 But most importantly, can you recover any of your losses?
-At North American Forensic Accounting PC, we help sort out post-acquisition disputes.
+At North American Forensic Accounting, we help sort out post-acquisition disputes.
 Drawing on decades of forensic accounting experience, we pore over business records and review key aspects of the transaction to determine whether adjustments in terms of compensation are warranted.
 Working with attorneys for buyers or sellers, we uncover areas of concern and clarify points of contention.
 We apply our accounting expertise to produce reliable analysis that can survive scrutiny in court, and we’re ready to stand behind our work, offering confident expert witness testimony in your case.

 Common post-closing disputes in business transactions